WE2BS/openerp-openlib/docs/orm.rst

         * An integer, then the object corresponding to this id is returned
         * A string, then the object with this XMLID is returned
         * A :class:`Q` object, return the first object corresponding to the criteria.
-        * None, then the first object corresponding to the search keywords is returned
+        * None, then the first object corresponding to the :ref:`search keywords <keywords-format>` is returned

     :param value: The search criteria (see above)
     :param kwargs: If *value* is None, search keywords